Weight Loss: A Complete Guide to Healthy and Sustainable Results

 -

-Lean proteins (eggs, chicken, fish, legumes)
+Lean proteins such as chicken, fish, eggs, or legumes

 -